Kihumba/private-/Phase-3/Technical Team Lead/Curriculum/13 - Leadership/README.md

 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

 1. Interaction log between Technical Team Lead and junior developers indicating impartation of knowledge from TTL to junior developer
+2. Snapshots of team responsibilities as delegated by Technical Team Lead

 **Objectives**